cafeDeDevs/phlint_app/docs/contributing.md

 git commit -m "Continuing to refactor set_cookie function, in progress"
 ```

-Lets the reader know what you are working on and that the work is, at that time,
+Let the reader know what you are working on and that the work is, at that time,
 not finished.
 As mentioned earlier, these commits can always be squashed
 into one more generalized commit later on during the development lifecycle.